 Step 4: Simmer Cacio e Pepe Creamed Corn

-Add the remaining 2 Tbsp heavy cream, along with the salt, pepper, and Pecorino Romano cheese.
+Add the remaining 2 tablespoon heavy cream, along with the salt, pepper, and Pecorino Romano cheese.
 Cook over medium heat until thickened, about 3 more minutes.
 Finally, garnish with basil, if desired, and serve!

 FAQs and Expert Tips: